-We encourage admitted students to visit the campus and may offer partial reimbursement for applicants currently in the US depending on funding availability.
+We encourage admitted students to visit the campus and may offer partial reimbursement for those Ph.D. students offered admission who are currently in the US depending on funding availability.
 Please refer to your acceptance email and letter for more details.

 Will you notify applicants of the admissions decisions by mail or e-mail?